Mowaffak al-Rubaie: Trip to USA

 In May, 2007, he made his first trip to Washington, D.C., to lobby leading Democratic critics of the war against withdrawing troops, primarily Senator Carl Levin and Representative John P. Murtha. al-Rubaie argued that Iraqi Prime Minister Nouri al-Maliki was making progress in stabilizing Iraq and that the United States should be patient as Iraqis make steady progress.
 He also met with supporters of the war, including Senator Joseph I. Lieberman.

+Center Party

+Rubaie was dropped as Security Advisor in June 2009.
+Shortly after, al-Rubaie announced the formation of a new political party - the Center Party or al-Wasat.
+It was speculated that this party would form an alliance with the United Iraqi Alliance, the Islamic Supreme Council of Iraq and Ahmad Chalabi's Iraqi National Congress to contest the Iraqi legislative election in January 2010.